ircv3/ircv3-specifications/extensions/register.md

 or authentication may be impossible later (eg. with SASL PLAIN).
 Servers may also choose to reject any non-UTF-8 password with `UNACCEPTABLE_PASSWORD`.

+As passwords may need to be sent in non-`authenticate` messages, like a `privmsg` to nickserv), which are limited in length, clients may want to prevent or discourage users from setting passwords so long they may not fit in these messages.
+300 bytes should be a safe reasonable limit.

 # Server considerations